 This is world class organist/composer Hans-Andre Stamm performing at the historic, world famous 1741 Trost mechanical action organ of the Evangelical Lutheran City Church (Stadtkirche) of Waltershausen, Germany.
 This instrument has been largely preserved in its original state and is one which J.S.
 Bach himself knew and likely played, thus is an invaluable resource in the performance of Bach's organ music.
 It's also the largest organ in Thuringia, the region of east-central Germany where Bach was born and lived his entire life.

-German organs of this period were equipped with unassisted mechanical action which caused the keys of other manuals to move automatically with intermanual coupling (evident in this video) and multiplied the force required to depress keys and pull pallets because there's a resistance in those pallets.
-This meant that manuals were seldom coupled, and, when they were, it was usually no more than two at a time.
+German organs of this period were equipped with unassisted mechanical action which caused the keys of other manuals to move automatically (evident in this video) when coupled to each other.
+This multiplied the force required to depress keys and pull pallets because there's a resistance in those pallets, which meant that manuals were seldom coupled, and, when they were, it was usually no more than two at a time.
 To help compensate for this, German builders of the period typically supplied relatively complete ensembles for each manual to reduce the need for intermanual coupling.